We are ‘Good to Go’ and Open for your holiday enjoyment

 What about the public areas and the dining experience?

 Notices on each lounge door will support you in knowing how many households can enjoy the space and cleaning takes place every hour for all doors, frames and touch points.
 Our dining room has a reduced capacity and prioritises our guests who are given first choice of dining times.
 We have decided to maintain a 2 metre distance between all tables giving you space to enjoy your meal.
 We have also provided a service table where all food is delivered to and dishes collected from so that we allow you space to feel safe to really enjoy your meal.
 With reduced capacity in the dining room we now have to turn the early tables to create 2 sittings.
+We may also ask you to be patient at lunch time as we have to allocate seating.
+Take-away is available for soup and sandwiches on request.

 What hasn’t changed is the quality of our food!
 Our menu delivers seasonality to it’s usual high standards and there is a feast for the senses using our organic vegetables and locally sourced meat and fish.
 This year we have a slightly smaller menu but specials change more regularly.